Super-Protocol/docs/docs/marketplace/marketplace/list.md

 <br/>
 <br/>

-The list in the table view:
+The same list in the table view:

 (image: full screen table view)
 <br/>